 Using a no-annual-fee credit card will not cost you anything if you: only use your credit card to pay directly for purchases in Swiss francs from Swiss merchants; do not use your card to pay for purchases from merchants who pass on interchange fees; do not use it to make purchases from foreign merchants; do not use it to make payments in foreign currencies; do not use it to withdraw cash at ATMs; opt out of receiving physical card statements in favor of electronic statements; do not carry card balances past the end of each month.

 Depending on your needs, getting a credit card which has an annual fee can make more financial sense.
 For example, credit cards may provide complimentary insurance coverages, price protection, airport lounge access, concierge services and other benefits.
-If you use these services, you may save a lot of money by getting a credit card which includes these benefits rather than paying for them individually, even if the credit card has an annual fee.
+If you use these services, you may save a lot of money by paying for a credit card which includes these complimentary benefits as opposed to paying for them individually.